 The benefit of promoting your chocolates on SNS is that you can

 - get feedback about the taste, brand and price quickly from them;

 Besides its taste, the concept of chocolate culture has also been accepted by Chinese.
 Chocolate Salon has already been held three times in Shanghai and gained a lot of chocolate fans and build a high-class image for this food product.

 Crazy for Chocolate in China

 China’s market has shown a strong demand for imported chocolate.
-As an exotic food product, chocolate and its culture has already been accepted by most Chinese.
+As an exotic food product, chocolate and its culture have already been accepted by most Chinese.
 And now most Chinese buy it for its brand and its taste.
-If a chocolate maker already has good chocolates, what he needs will be a suitable marketing plan such as cost efficient online marketing to penetrate into this market.
+If a chocolate maker already has good chocolates, what he needs will be a suitable marketing plan such as cost-efficient online marketing to penetrate into this market.

 We are a Marketing Agency in China

 We can help you to Market and Sell your Chocolate in China.
-We have developped a large range of Services that can help you to enter the Chinese Market.
+We have developed a large range of Services that can help you to enter the Chinese Market.